Introduction: Realtime MPU-6050/A0 Data Logging With Arduino and Android

 Step 7: Import Into Python (or Other Platform) for Further Use

 I used Anaconda/Python 2.7 to open the files and display the data.
-The attached file has the IPython Notebook file that will open and plot the data.
+The "ExploratoryAnalysis.ipynb" file has the IPython Notebook file that will open all the data files and plot the sample data.
 Sample files are include in the GitHub repo.
 The data is saved as big-endian 4 byte floats ('>f') so any analysis program should be able to open them.